tasmota/docs/docs/Smart-Meter-Interface.md

 ------------------------------------------------------------------------------
 **Special Commands**

-with the '=' char at the beginning of a line you may do some special decoding
+- With the '=' char at the beginning of a line you may do some special decoding

 - `M,=m` perform arithmetic (`+,-,*,/`) on the metric.
 Use `#` before a number to designate a constant value